51st (Highland) Searchlight Regiment, Royal Artillery: Origin

 Major W.C.G.
 Black, MC, TD, officer commanding 20th (Fife & Forfar Yeomanry) Armoured Car Company, was promoted to lieutenant-colonel to command the new battalion on 12 October 1938.

 In February 1939 the TA's AA units came under the control of a new Anti-Aircraft Command.

 World War II

 Mobilisation

 In June 1939 a partial mobilisation of TA units was begun in a process known as 'couverture', whereby each AA unit did a month's tour of duty in rotation to man selected AA and searchlight positions.
 On 24 August, ahead of the declaration of war, AA Command was fully mobilised at its war stations.
-Shortly after mobilisation, 51st AA Bn was assigned of 52nd Light Anti-Aircraft Brigade, a new formation being organised at Stirling with responsibility for searchlight provision within 3rd AA Division covering Scotland.
+Shortly after mobilisation, 51st AA Bn was assigned to 52nd Light Anti-Aircraft Brigade, a new formation being organised at Stirling with responsibility for searchlight provision within 3rd AA Division covering Scotland.

 In February 1940, the battalion provided a cadre of experienced officers and men to help form a new 474 S/L Bty in 5th AA Division.